 Big data plays a vital role in churn prediction.
-These days’ telecom data is normally in petabytes.
-Which is too much of a size.
-This big size of data enables us to analyze huge data sets to produce more accurate results as compared to using small data sets and coming up with inconsistent results.
-So for accurate churn prediction size of data is very important.
+These days’ telecom data is very big, normally in terabytes (TB) and petabytes (PB).
+It is too much of a size which enables us to analyze huge data sets to produce more accurate results as compared to using small data sets and coming up with inconsistent results.
+Small data sets can only be used for basic analysis.
+Algorithms cannot be applied on them to extract churn trends because small data sets contain very less information.
+So for accurate churn prediction by using specific prediction algorithms huge size of data is very important.

 Big data can be manipulated in thousands of ways to come up with useful information such as fraud detection in businesses, stock trends, diseases in health sector and churn prediction in telecom sector[1].
 I am using big data in this research to predict churn ratio so that churn problem could be reduced from telecom sector.
 Big Data can be manipulated in different ways to predict churn ratio.
-It is used for classification and clustering, which is further divided into training and test data set.
-They are compared at the end to predict churn ratio[4].
+It can be used for classification and clustering of different types of telecom data in separate classes and clusters using Hadoop, which is further divided into training and test data set with a ratio of 7:3.
+On training data set prediction algorithms are applied and deduced results are then compared with test set at the end to predict churn ratio[4].

-Big data leads us to the most accurate solution of churn problem.
+Big data can potentially lead us to the most accurate solution for churn problem.
 It can be very helpful if there is a need to manipulate or extraction of trends using technologies such as clustering using Hadoop to predict churn ratio.
 Hadoop gives reliable results only if the size of data is very big[4].

 Methods/Algorithms used to Predict Churn Ratio

-I am using different algorithms such as Artificial Neural Network, Decision Trees, Covering algorithms, Statistical based techniques, Fuzzy correlation techniques and logistic regression to predict churn ratio.
+Data Scientists can potentially use different algorithms such as Artificial Neural Network, Decision Trees, Covering algorithms, Statistical based techniques, Fuzzy correlation techniques and logistic regression to predict churn ratio.
 Using different algorithms to predict churn ratio and to come up with most accurate one is a very good approach.
+It enables us to compare results deduced from different algorithms and then helps in picking the most accurate algorithm.
 Every algorithm has its own cause and effect.
-Decision Tree process is a very time taking and an expensive process which is not even very reliable but to inconsistency in the results.
+Decision Tree process is a very time taking and an expensive process which is not even very reliable due to inconsistency in the results.
 Testing different algorithms proved that all results deduced were different from each other.
-There was no consistency which lead us to a decision that there was a big research gap in algorithms to predict churn ratio[5].
+There was no consistency which can lead data scientists to a decision that there was a big research gap in algorithms because data scientists were not using best algorithm to predict churn[5].
 Statistical based techniques gave the most accurate results due to its consistency and further future prediction could be based because very limited research is being done on this algorithm[5].

 I deduced another method for churn prediction which was based on deep learning convolutional neural networks.
-Authors mentioned deep learning convolution neural network algorithms can act as a catalyst in filling up the research gap[6].
-Future of big data is based on deep learning algorithms and initial research results in this domain were very encouraging.
+Authors mentioned deep learning algorithms can act as a catalyst in filling up the research gap of finalizing the most accurate churn prediction algorithm [6].
+Future of big data and Prediction Analysis is based on deep learning algorithms and initial theoretical research results in this domain were very encouraging which were proposed in the form of improved accuracy.
 Authors suggested prediction using deep learning algorithms combined with correct data sets could be the most accurate solution of this problem[6].